surifirstpin/biplus_documentation/docs/FirstPin website.md

 # DIALECTS SUPPORTED

-It doesn’t matters what type of data you want to explore or where it stays, you can connects to hundreds of data sources with Acubi.
+It doesn’t matters what type of data you want to explore or where it stays, you can connects to hundreds of data sources with BiPlus.
 More sources are yet to be added.

 ## SOLUTIONS